varya/steroids/_posts/phonegap_on_steroids/2013-09-20-device-orientation.markdown

 ## JavaScript

 The [steroids.view.setAllowedRotations][api-view-setAllowedRotations] API call allows you to override the default allowed device orientations, affecting the current view only.
-See the link for full API documentation.
+See the link for full API documentation (iOS only).

 ## Custom Build

 When you use our [Build Service][build-service] to create an Ad Hoc or App Store build of your app, you can set default allowed rotations for all views.
 For testing and development, you can also build a custom Scanner app that supports the rotations.

-Note that the `steroids.view.setAllowedRotations` API call overrides these values.

 ### Android
 In the [Android build configuration][android-build-config] page, the **Shared Settings** section allows you to set the orientation mode for your app.
 See the [official documentation][android-dev-orientation] for an explanation of the values.

 ### iOS
 In the [iOS build configuration][ios-build-config] page, the **Shared Settings** section has checkboxes for allowed rotations in both iPhone and iPad separately.

+Note that the `steroids.view.setAllowedRotations` API call can override these values.

 [android-build-config]: /steroids/guides/cloud_services/android-build-config/
 [ios-build-config]: /steroids/guides/cloud_services/ios-build-config/
 [api-view-setAllowedRotations]: http://docs.appgyver.com/en/edge/steroids_Steroids%20Native%20UI_steroids.view_view.setAllowedRotations.md.html#steroids.view.setAllowedRotationos